jesse-wei/SAPsim/README.md

     <em><a href="https://github.com/jesse-wei/SAPsim/blob/main/tests/public_prog/ex1.csv">ex1.csv</a></em>
 </p>

-In a Python shell, use `SAPsim.run` to run the program.
-If you successfully installed SAPsim earlier but get an `ImportError`, run Python with `python3` instead of `python` (or vice versa).
+In a Python shell, import `SAPsim` and use `SAPsim.run` to run the program.

 ```py
 ❯ python